 References in the list must be numbered as they appear in the text, with the reference number superscript.

-DOI NUMBER MUST BE INCLUDED WITH EACH REFERENCE (when available).
+DOI NAME MUST BE INCLUDED WITH EACH REFERENCE (when available and preceded by https://doi.org/).
 If not available, indicate the PMID number

 Examples of the correct format for citation of references: